Ouranosinc/Magpie/docs/permissions.rst

     Previous versions of `Magpie` employed literal ``[permission_name]`` and ``[permission_name]-match`` to respectively represent recursive and match ``scope`` over the hierarchy of :term:`Resource`.
     All ``-match`` suffixed :term:`Permission` names are now deprecated in favor of modifiers presented in this section.
-    Furthermore, the `Deny` concept is introduced via ``access`` field, which did not exist at all in previous versions.
+    Furthermore, the :attr:`Access.DENY` concept is introduced via ``access`` field, which did not exist at all in previous versions.

 When applying a :term:`Permission` on a :term:`Service` or :term:`Resource` for a :term:`User` or :term:`Group`, there
 are 3 components considered to interpret its definition: